 Simplicity and good customer service will win every time. ~Richard Branson

-Take the time to look at every aspect of your facility, services, and staff and ask yourself, “Is this how I would want to be treated if I were the customer?”
+Take the time to look at every aspect of your business, services, and staff and ask yourself, “Is this how I would want to be treated if I were the customer?”
 If not, make the experience better and don’t stop improving.

-3. Listen to Your Customers
+3. Listen to Your Patients

 Branson believes in having a “fearlessness of engaging with people, because conversations can change the world.”